 Total phenol content was measured using Folin-Ciocaltio reagent and gallic acid was used as a standard [7].

-2.5 ml of 10% Folin reagent was added to 0.5 ml of the obtained extracts, and after 5 minutes, 2 ml of 5% sodium carbonate (Na2CO3) solution was mixed and the tubes were kept for 30 minutes in A dark place was placed.
+2.5 ml of 10% Folin reagent was added to 0.5 ml of the obtained extracts, and after 5 minutes, 2 ml of 5% sodium carbonate (Na2CO3) solution was mixed and the tubes were kept for 30 minutes in adark place..
 Then the absorbance of the samples was read at a wavelength of 765 nm.

 Drawing a standard curve to measure the amount of total phenol